Rakans4/task-manager-project/README.md

 ---

-## 11. Environment Variables (.env Instructions)
+## 10. Environment Variables (.env Instructions)

-To store secrets and configuration values securely, create a `.env` file in both frontend and backend root directories.
+To store secrets and configuration values securely, create a `.env` file in server root directory.

 ### `.env` for Backend